 A register is compiled of all those pupils who have SEND and distributed to all staff at the start of the academic year.
 This is updated regularly and all staff notified electronically of any changes.
 The SEND register also links to strategies to help a student and any ‘My Support Plans’ or EHCP/Statements.
 All markbooks include SEND information so that teaching staff are fully aware that a student has some additional needs or a disability.

 In addition, some students have an individual pen portrait which is distributed to staff.
-This is devised in consultation with parents/carers and approved prior to being shared with staff.
+This is devised in consultation with specialist teachers or health care professionals and parents/carers and approved prior to being shared with staff.